I Like the Way (The Kissing Game)

 "I Like the Way (The Kissing Game)" is a song recorded by American R&B group Hi-Five on their debut album, Hi-Five (1990).
 The song was written by Teddy Riley, Bernard Belle and Dave Way, and released as the album's second single on January 2, 1991, by the Jive label.

-It was a number one pop song and was certified Gold by the Recording Industry Association of America (RIAA) on May 10, 1991.
-The video has an exceptionally large amount of dark colours and shadows in contrast to the light-hearted and bubblegum pop song that plays.
+It became a number 1 Billboard Hot 100 pop song and was certified Gold by the Recording Industry Association of America (RIAA) on May 10, 1991.

 Chart performance

-In the United States, "I Like the Way" spent two weeks at number one on the Hot R&B/Hip-Hop Songs chart; and one week at number one on the Billboard Hot 100 chart.
+In the United States, "I Like the Way" spent two weeks at number 1 on the Hot R&B/Hip-Hop Songs chart; and one week at number 1 on the Billboard Hot 100 chart.

 Music video

-The official music video for "I Like the Way" was directed by Antoine Fuqua and the first music video appearance of Toriano Easley’s replacement, Treston Irby.
+The official music video for "I Like the Way" was directed by Antoine Fuqua, and the first music video appearance of Toriano Easley’s replacement, Treston Irby.